postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 You can install Postman on Linux by manually downloading it, using the [Snap](https://snapcraft.io/postman) store link, or with the command `snap install postman`.

-To install manually, [download](https://www.postman.com/downloads/) and unzip the app, for example into the `opt` directory.
-You will need `sudo` privileges.
+To install manually, [download](https://www.postman.com/downloads/) and unzip the app, for example into the `Downloads` directory.

 To start the app from a launcher icon, create a desktop file, naming it `Postman.desktop` and saving it in the following location: